dfinity/ic-bn-logs/README.md

 - `-c, --canister-id <CANISTER_ID>`: The canister ID to monitor logs for (required)
 - `-h, --help`: Show help information

+## Important Notes

+This demo illustrates how to connect to the API boundary nodes and stream access logs.
+It fetches the list of API boundary nodes once at startup, but this list can change over time (typically every few weeks or months).

+A production-grade system should:

+- Periodically refresh the API boundary node list
+- Automatically connect to newly added nodes
+- Handle removal of obsolete nodes

+Use this code as a starting point for building a more resilient log streaming solution.

 ## License

 This project is licensed under the [Apache License 2.0](LICENSE).